Learn About Cystic Fibrosis

 Cystic fibrosis affects a specific protein called cystic fibrosis trans-membrane regulator (CFTR) that controls the normal movement of sodium (Na), chloride (Cl), as well as water in and out of the cells in different parts of the body.
 People with CF either have too little or abnormal CFTR.

-When CFTR is absent or defective, the mucus normally secreted by the cells in the pulmonary airways (breathing tubes), pancreatic ducts, gastrointestinal tract, and reproductive system becomes thickened.
+When CFTR is absent or defective, the mucus normally secreted by the cells in the pulmonary airways (breathing tubes), pancreatic ducts, gastrointestinal tract, and the reproductive system becomes thickened.
 This thickened mucus causes blockages (obstructions), frequent infection, and loss of function in the affected organs.

 How Cystic Fibrosis Affects Your Body